Bringing a personal injury claim – Common misconceptions

 1. My case will take years before it is settled

 The majority of straightforward personal injury cases will settle within 6-12 months if liability is admitted.
 A straightforward PI claim is usually a minor injury whereby almost all symptoms have resolved quickly and you have resumed your employment and regular activities within a short space of time.
-However more complex claims that can take longer are those with serious or life changing injuries that severely impact your daily life or if liability is denied the defendant says they are not responsible for causing you injury) .
-In my work as a PI solicitor I deal with all aspects of the case to make sure victims get the appropriate care and treatment, tailored to their own individual needs,
+However more complex claims that can take longer are those with serious or life changing injuries that severely impact your daily life or if liability is denied the defendant says they are not responsible for causing you injury).
+In my work as a Personal Injury Solicitor I deal with all aspects of the case to make sure victims get the appropriate care and treatment, tailored to their own individual needs.

 2. I will have to go to Court before I receive any compensation

-The majority of PI cases I handle do not go to court and our client’s often receive compensation without setting foot in a court room.
+The majority of Personal Injury cases I handle do not go to court and our clients often receive compensation without setting foot in a court room.
 We find that insurance companies are often willing to settle out of court to reduce time and costs of attending a court hearing which is why they are often keen to begin settlement negotiations as soon as possible.
 Of course if liability is denied then it is harder to settle a claim, however insurance companies tend to take a pragmatic approach when deciding if the case can be settled or not.
-Going to Court is a last resort and even though it happens sometimes, it is certainly not the norm.
+Going to court is a last resort and even though it happens sometimes, it is certainly not the norm.

 3. You have to pay legal fees if you win or lose your case